You are married or living with someone

 As long as you and your partner are still living in the Netherlands, it makes no difference whether you are married, in a registered partnership or simply living together.

 Outside the Netherlands, it does matter whether you are married to your partner (or in a registered partnership) or living together with them.
 If your partner does not live in the Netherlands, you will only be treated as married for the purposes of the Remigration Act if you are married or in a registered partnership.
-If you start living with someone who was already living in the new country without being married to or having a registered partnership with them, you will get a benefit at the rate for a single person.
+If you start living with someone who was already living in the new country without being married to or having a registered partnership with them, you will get a benefit at the rate for a person living alone.

 You start living with someone after moving to your new country